안녕하세요. 토미입니다.

 What problem are you worried about?

-In English, you can translate it as “What problem are you worried with?”
+You can translate it into English as “What problem are you worried about?”

-But, this sounds a little bit strange in English, so I changed it to “what problems are you worried about?”
+But this sounds slightly strange in English, so I changed it to “What problems are you worried about?”
 Ok?

 You can also change 문제를 가지고 into 문제로 and say 무슨 문제로 그렇게 고민하세요?

 It has the same meaning.
-Then let’s look at the next sentence.
+Then, let’s look at the following sentence.

 남은 밥을 가지고 볶음밥이라도 해 먹을까?